The Daily Dose/Thursday, March 23, 2023

 Writing worth reading.
 Usually.

-The Diary of a Nobody – Sparrow moves some snow.
+The Diary of a Nobody – Sparrow has to unclog a toilet.
 Today’s Diary.

 ———